BHSAI/Toxidrome/README.md

 - A folder containing the CMPNN models and script
 - A folder containing the DMPNN models and script
 - A folder containing the SEA script
+- A folder containing the complete toxidrome command line tool

 ### Compound Data Excel Workbook
 This workbook contains 8 pages, one for each toxidrome we make predictions for (with one exception: cholinergic and anticholinergic predictions are made using the same compounds).